Colin Wilson bibliography

 This is a bibliography of works by Colin Wilson.

 The lists below provide information on Colin Wilson's major works.
 Individual essays, short stories and other short items are not listed separately, but most are reproduced in the items below.
+It is based upon Colin Stanley's The Ultimate Colin Wilson Bibliography 1956-2020, (2 volumes) Nottingham: Paupers' Press, 2020.